-Mr. Friedman's advisory services agreement provides that Mr. Friedman is eligible to earn a minimum annual bonus of \$500,000, assuming achievement of annual performance goals and criteria established by our Chief Executive Officer, provided that the maximum bonus for which Mr. Friedman was eligible in fiscal 2012 is \$400,000.
-In fiscal 2012, Mr. Friedman was paid a bonus of \$
+Mr. Friedman's advisory services agreement provided that Mr. Friedman was eligible to earn an annual bonus of \$400,000 for fiscal 2012, assuming achievement of annual performance goals and criteria established by our Co-Chief Executive Officer, Mr. Alberini.
+In fiscal 2012, Mr. Friedman earned a bonus of \$400,000.

-Long-Term Equity Incentive Compensation.
+Long-Term Equity Incentive Compensation

 We believe that providing long-term incentives as a component of compensation helps us to attract and retain our named executive officers.
 These incentives also align the financial rewards paid to our named executive officers with our long-term performance, thereby encouraging our named executive officers to focus on our long-term goals.